-- Across the three trials, garlic in high tunnels dried an average of three days faster in high tunnels than in open air structures. - Scarlic dried in tunnels also had slightly lower disease incidence (Aspergillus and Embellisia) in two of the three sites, though disease was not severe in any site or treatment. - No garlic treatments showed damage from being dried in the high tunnel.
+- & Garlic dried in high tunnels had slightly better wrapper quality (tighter, less discoloration) at one site. - © Garlic dried in tunnels also had slightly lower disease incidence (Aspergillus and Embellisia) in two of the three sites, though disease was not severe in any site or treatment. - No garlic treatments showed damage from being dried in the high tunnel.